I’ll say goodbye to my Netflix account here. My Netflix account was erased in December. Gone, wiped out, completely reset to zero.

 Even when I moved to Japan, my Netflix account still worked.
 Can’t say the same for Hulu, or Amazon Prime, or even my friggin’ Vudu account of movies I actually friggin’ own digitally, but when I turned Netflix on in Japan, guess what happened?
 It worked just fine.
 The selection of movies & TV is completely different, and some titles will inexplicably not have any subtitles (English OR Japanese), but the fact that it works so easily is a testament to how good it works.

 Then some Latin American hacker got into the account and changed the e-mail and password, and when support gave the account back, they were forced to delete all of the data accumulated over those past ten years.
+So now I’m saying goodbye to my Netflix account.

 All of it, gone forever.
 A decade of watch history, ratings, queues, all of that whisked away thanks to someone brute-forcing their way into a stranger’s account.